Tad Stahnke

 Project Manager

-Phoebe joined the Museum in June 2020 and manages several of the team’s key international projects and programs, including the Some Were Neighbors traveling exhibition in Germany.
-She supports the team’s overall goals in relation to planning, budget, and timelines.
+Phoebe joined the Museum in June 2020 and manages several of the team’s key international projects and programs, including the Some Were Neighbors traveling exhibition in Germany and Poland.
+She supports the team’s overall success by strengthening project management approaches in project planning and execution.
 Previously, Phoebe managed exhibition and interpretive planning projects for museum clients with History Associates, a content development and research firm.
 Phoebe has a BA in History and Political Science from Goucher College and a Project Management Certificate from Cornell University.

 Klaus Mueller